Ensono/amido.github.io/.github/CONTRIBUTING.md

 Please, don't use the issue tracker if your problem is not strictly Ensono Stacks specific.
 Stack Overflow or other sources are worth considering.

-_See the individual [Amido projects](./README.md) for in depth information about environment setup, testing, and code styles._
+_See the individual [Ensono projects](./README.md) for in depth information about environment setup, testing, and code styles._

 # First...
 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md).